 In 2010, due to the severe revenue shortfall, the director of the Department of Consumer and Business Services accepted the recommendation of the Safe Employment Education and Training Advisory Committee (SEETAC) to suspend the training grants program for the remainder of the current biennium (through June 2011).
-The revenue status will be reviewed prior to the beginning of the 2011-2013 biennium to determine when the training grants program can be reactivated.
+The grant program remains suspended until the revenue picture improves.